This site contains affiliate links to products. We may receive a commission for purchases made through these links.

-Wandering around Agistri I stumbled upon these few fun looking activities and decided to include them in this post even though I didn’t have time try any of them myself (yet).
+Wandering around Agistri I stumbled upon these few fun-looking activities and decided to include them in this post even though I didn’t have time to try any of them myself (yet).
 They all look like an awesome alternative to the above if staying on the island for a couple more days or visiting for the second time.

 - Discover what’s hiding under the surface on Interdive scuba diving and snorkeling excursion.